 What Does Lag Time Mean in Real-life?

-- when glucose is rising, the sensor will read a glucose level that is lower than the current blood glucose level (similar to the level of glucose in the blood 5-10 minutes ago).
+- when glucose is rising, the current sensor glucose (SG) reading will be lower than the current blood glucose (BG) reading (but similar to the BG reading from 5-10 minutes before).

-- when glucose is falling, the sensor will read a glucose level that is higher than the current blood glucose level (similar to the level of glucose in the blood 5-10 minutes ago).
+- when glucose is falling, the current sensor glucose (SG) reading will be higher than the current blood glucose (BG) reading (but similar to the BG reading from 5-10 minutes ago).

 So if you feel the symptoms of a low, but the sensor says your glucose is in-range, it’s wise to double-check using a blood glucose meter.

 Other Benefits of Libre/Libre 2: